Chebyshev's Theorem Calculator

-Welcome traveler, to the Chebyshev's theorem calculator, which makes use of the so-called Chebyshev's inequality to compute the probability that we will diverge from what we expect to obtain.
+Welcome, traveler, to the Chebyshev's theorem calculator, which makes use of the so-called Chebyshev's inequality to compute the probability that we will diverge from what we expect to obtain.
 Do not be discouraged, young padawan, by this mathematical formalism combined with a vague description of our problem.
-We promise you that by the end of your visit to our calculator, you will know the Chebyshev's rule inside out!
+We promise you that by the end of your visit to our calculator, you will know Chebyshev's rule inside out!

 🙋 If you want to learn more about the mathematical concept of probability, make sue to take a look at Omni's probability calculator.

 A quick glance at our Chebyshev's theorem calculator, and you will see two formulas similar to each other.
 That is because we can find both of them in the literature (or whatever it is that brought you into our loving arms today), depending on which suits us best.
 Let's start by breaking down the notation used therein:

 Pdenotes the probability of an event (the event specified inside the brackets after the symbol).

 Xis a random variable that describes our random experiment.
 E.g., it can denote the number of sixes we get in ten dice rolls and the probability associated with each possible result.

 E(X)is the expected value of our event (as described informally in the section below).
 If you haven't yet encountered this notion, visit our expected value calculator

 σ²(read: sigma squared) denotes the variance of our event.
 This parameter describes how much the result of our event can differ if we repeat the experiment several times and how likely it is to happen.
 Note that it is traditionally given as a square of some value, σ, which can (and does) sometimes appear in calculations without the square.

 kis the boundary of the result, i.e., how far we want our result to diverge from the expected.